JunctionBoxca/junctionboxca.github.com/_posts/2019-06-20-Maven-to-bazel-prep.md

 but none of them are a complete solution.
 Maven is pretty lax in the specification of dependencies whereas Bazel is quite strict.
 Part of its speed is not having to solve version compatibility during the build.
-This means if you’re project isn’t using a BOM to manage versions it’s likely you’ll have multiple versions inflight, something Bazel won’t accept in the same dependency graph.
-As a result you’ll want to introduce a BOM and bring align the dependency versions before migrating to Bazel.
+This means if you’re project isn’t using a BOM to manage versions it’s likely you’ll have multiple versions inflight, something Bazel will reject in the same dependency graph.
+As a result introduce a BOM and lift all the dependency versions to it before migrating to Bazel.

 ### Conclusions